jtlandis/ggside/README.md

       geom_xsidepoint(aes(y = Species))
     ```

-    To remedy this, please explicity declare the scale for the main
+    To remedy this, please explicitly declare the scale for the main
     panels:

     ``` r